The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 • Useful anywhere documentation needs to be structured and easy to audit

 DAP stands for Data, Assessment, and Plan.
 The three-section structure cuts redundancy and suits therapists who need to document efficiently across a full caseload.
+It is the go-to format in private practice and outpatient counseling.

 DAP Note Format